-Spring 2021, Tu/Th 9:30 am - 10:45 am, Live Online Hongyue Jin, Assistant Professor, Department of Systems and Industrial Engineering Office Hours: Tu/Th 11 am - 12 pm
+Spring 2022, Tu/Th 11 am - 12:15 pm, Engineering Rm 301 Hongyue Jin, Assistant Professor, Department of Systems and Industrial Engineering Office Hours: Tu/Th 1 pm - 2 pm

 Course Description and Overview

 This course will provide senior undergraduate and graduate students the conceptual, methodological, and scientific bases to quantify and improve the impact of engineering decisions on the environment, with a focus on applying life cycle analysis (LCA).
 The course will foster students to assess the environmental sustainability early on in their research to help design and develop more sustainable materials, products, and processes including manufacturing, logistics, and supply chain.
 Main topics covered include concept of life cycle thinking, computational structure of LCA, process based LCA, economic input-output LCA, LCA software tools and databases, case studies, recent development, and advanced topics in LCA.
 The students will be able to approach problems with life cycle perspectives, conduct LCA according to the ISO 14040 standards, and understand the strengths and weaknesses of LCA studies.